fwd-io/odl-hamburg/README.md

 ### i18n

 Create a separate document in `documents/` for every language you want to support.
 Then, in every document, create items containing the display names and file names of the other documents in the `i18n` list.

+## Deploy

+### Github Pages

+Deployment to github pages is very simple.
+Docpad provides a plugin that automates deployment.
+To install:

+    git clone git://github.com/docpad/docpad-plugin-ghpages.git
+    npm install ./docpad-plugin-ghpages
+    rm -r docpad-plugin-pages

+Now, to deploy your site to github pages, just use `docpad deploy-ghpages` instead of the usual `docpad run`.

+### Any other server

+To generate files for a webserver, use

+    docpad generate --env static

+This will render your website into `out/` and make sure the files are compatible to a static environment like an apache server.